redhug1/NoSQL-with-MongoDB-in-24-Hours/README.md

 ( book printed: September 2014 )

 ## This book uses mongo version 2.4.8
+## Added folders to hours 16 to 18 that contain versions of the similarly named python files in `go`

 `NOT` all of the examples in the book will work for later versions of mongo.

-See the comments in 'Dockerfile' for creating a Docker image that creates a Ubuntu 18.04 Container with mongo 2.4.8 installed.
+See the comments in 'Dockerfile' for creating a Docker image that creates a Ubuntu 18.04 Container with `mongo 2.4.8` installed + `python 3.6.9` + `go 1.14.1`

 See also the instructions in the 'Dockerfile' for starting the Container.